Audi TT: TT RS Audi Sport Performance Parts Edition

 Audi Sport Performance Parts were available from 2018 to 2020 from Audi Dealerships in Europe.
 These parts were designed to improve dynamic handling for the Audi R8 and the Audi TT models.
 The retrofit range were available as add-on features for new car buyers who ordered their cars as a new car customer build.
 Only 15 fully built example cars were made complete with all the features from the Audi Sport Factory which were distributed around the world for the purpose of International car shows.
 The 15 Factory built TT RS Audi Sport Performance parts edition cars had their own build type and known as ultra rare around the world.
 13 are known to be in Europe (LHD) and 2 in Australia (RHD).

 TT RS Iconic Edition

-In October 2022, Audi launched the TT RS Coupe Iconic Edition, available only in Europe and produced in just 100 units, of which only 11 are right-hand drive for the UK market.
+In October 2022, Audi launched the TT RS Coupé Iconic Edition, available only in Europe and produced 100 cars (of which only 11 are right-hand drive).

+TT/TT S Final Edition

+In 2023, Audi unveiled the Final Edition of the TT, coinciding with the discontinuation of the TT due to declining sales of the two-door coupé segment.
+The Final Edition TTs feature black exterior accents consisting of the tailpipes, badges and rings, door mirrors, and fixed spoiler.
+The roadster is equipped with black roll bars and a black wind diffuser, while the coupé receives privacy glass.
+The TT Final Edition receives 20-inch, Y-style five spoke matte grey finished wheels with red brake calipers, while the TT S Final Edition is fitted with seven spoke black alloy wheels of Audi Sport.
+Both body styles are available in either Chronos Grey Metallic, Glacier White, or Tango Red body colors.

+On the interior, the Final Edition is equipped with the extended leather package, which adds the material to the center console trim, armrests, and door pull handles.
+A red stitched Alcantara steering wheel is fitted, with a 12 o'clock marker unique to the Final Edition.
+The air vents, armrests, and center console of the coupe are adorned with Tango Red accents.
+The Alcantara-trimmed seats feature red stitching, and the floor mats receive red piping as well.
+The Final Edition is exclusive to the United Kingdom, with Audi confirming that it will not be available in North America.